 For a list of Nebraska economic development agencies that can help with the site selection process, visit our Online Site Seekers’ Guide.

-- Angel Investment Tax Credit: Encourages investment in high-tech and other startup enterprises in Nebraska by providing refundable state income tax credits to qualified investors investing in qualified early stage companies.
-Capped at $3 million annually, the program requires a minimum investment of $25,000 for individuals and $50,000 for investment funds.
+- Angel Investment Tax Credit: Encourages investment in high-tech and other startup enterprises in Nebraska by providing refundable state income tax credits to qualified investors investing in qualified early-stage companies.
+The program requires a minimum investment of $25,000 for individuals and $50,000 for investment funds.
 Eligible small businesses must have fewer than 25 employees, with the majority based in the state.
 The application cycle begins each January 1 and applications are accepted on a continuous basis throughout the year.
 Applications for the next calendar year are accepted starting December 1 of the prior year.

 Community Development Block Grant (CDBG) Program: Loans designed to create quality jobs and promote new investment.
 CDBG funds must be used to benefit low-to-moderate income persons, aid in the prevention or elimination of slums or blight or meet other community development emergency needs.
 CDBG funds can be used to purchase machinery, equipment and inventory, meet working capital needs, develop community infrastructure, construct or renovate existing buildings and real estate.

 Nebraska Angel Sidecar Fund: Encourages greater private investment in Nebraska-based start-up companies thereby increasing the overall investment impact.
 Invest Nebraska Corporation will award seed capital funds that match private angel fund investments.
-Seed capital may be used by the start-up company for advanced intellectual property development and evaluation, advanced proof of concept work for scientific discovery, advanced prototype design and development, key personnel hires and related activities.
+The start-up company may use seed capital for advanced intellectual property development and evaluation, advanced proof of concept work for scientific discovery, advanced prototype design, and development; key personnel hires and related activities.

 Nebraska Advantage Act: Contains six tiers of benefits: